-The State VAWA Planning Committee (VPC) is composed of an equitable representation of criminal justice representatives and non-profit, non governmental victim services agencies working collaboratively on a statewide level to improve the response to victims of domestic violence, sexual assault, and stalking.
+The State VPC is composed of an equitable representation of criminal justice representatives and non-profit, non governmental victim services agencies working collaboratively on a statewide level to improve the response to victims of domestic violence, sexual assault, and stalking.
 The VPC was first established in 1995 and continues today in its commitment as the planning body responsible for the development of the State Implementation Plan for the VAWA STOP Formula Grant Program.

-This Strategic Implementation Plan outlines the efforts and funding priorities of the VPC.
-It provides statistical data, a description of the state's population and demographics, and geographical information.
-The Plan sets forth the funding priorities of the VPC, a list of projects funded, and concurrent efforts within the State related to domestic violence, dating violence, sexual assault, and stalking.
+The Recovery Act STOP Program Implementation Plan outlines previous efforts and funding priorities of the VPC.
+It provides a ten year snapshot on crime trends against women using statistical data, a description of the state's population and demographics, and geographical information.
+The Recovery Act STOP Program Implementation Plan sets forth the funding priorities of the VPC, a list of projects funded, and concurrent efforts within the State related to domestic violence, dating violence, sexual assault, and stalking.

-The VPC met on October 12, 2007 to review and approve the funding priorities and purpose areas for State Implementation Plan FY 2008 -2011.
-The overall goal of the Plan is to strengthen the states' ability to develop and enhance victims services, restructure and improve Hawaii's criminal justice system, provide greater access to services, better protect women from domestic and dating violence, sexual assault, and stalking.
+The VPC met on October 12, 2007 to review and approve the funding priorities and purpose areas for the State Implementation Plan FY 2008 -2011.
+Due to the economic crisis this past year, the VPC met again on March 24, 2009 to address the funding and program requirements of the Recovery Act STOP Formula Grant Program.
+The VPC made revisions to the existing State Strategic STOP VAWA Plan submitted to the Office on Violence Against Women in October 2007 and voted to accept the Recovery Act STOP Grant funds and program priorities and incorporate it into the State Plan; as amended.
+The overall goal of the State Recovery Act STOP Program Implementation Plan is to retain and create jobs and promote economic recovery while strengthening the states' ability to develop and enhance victims services, restructure and improve Hawaii's criminal justice system, provide greater access to services, better protect women from domestic and dating violence, sexual assault, and stalking.